SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 ## Table of Contents

 1. Introduction
-    1.1 Scope
-    1.2 Goals
-    1.3 ...
-2. ...
+    1.1 What is The Way We Work?
+    1.2 Why have we created The Way We Work?
+    1.3 Scope of The Way We Work
+2. Goals of The Way We Work
-3. ...
+3. Barriers to Success
+4. How we will measure our success
+5. How we designed The Way We Work
+6. The Way We Work
+    - 6.1 Roles & Responsibilities
+    - 6.2 Expected behaviours
+    - 6.3 How we will support each other
+    - 6.4 Quarterly objective setting cycle
 99. Appendices

-- Quick Guides:
     - N1.
 Quick Guide for Principal Engineers
     - N2.
 Quick Guide for Senior Developers
     - N3.
 Quick Guide for Developers
     - N4.
 Quick Guide for Contractors
     - N5.
 Quick Guide for Delivery Managers & Product Owners
-- Supporting Documents:
-    - N6.
-Job Descriptions - Software Developer bands 6 to 8b
-    - N7.
-Roles & Responsibilities - Software Developer bands 6 to 8b
-    - N8.
-Time Allocations - Software Developer bands 6 to 8b
-    - N9.
-Quarterly Objective Setting Cycle
-    - N10. ...

 ---

 ## 1. Introduction

-Some introductory text:

-- History - why are we doing this perf mgmt work?
-- What is this document - this is the overall policy
-- Other documents - mention the appendices, suggest that a quick guide is the best place to start
+## 1.1 What is The Way We Work?

+This document sets out our vision for the environment and culture within which we wish NHSUK software developers to operate.
+It also explains how we intend to bring about and maintain that environment and culture.

+As such, this document is intended to provide an overall policy position so that the leadership team (DTLT) can act independently in a fair and consistent way while bringing about the policy objectives.

+While we'd encourage all developers and related professionals to read this document, we'd also recommend referring to the relevant Quick Guide in the appendices to see what this policy means for you specifically.

+## 1.2 Why have we created The Way We Work?

+Recent surveys of NHSUK developers have told us that in order to do their best work they need a clearer explanation of their roles and more support from DTLT.
+This document is our attempt to meet those needs.

+DTLT have also been receiving strong messages from both the Director of Product Delivery, its Head of Engineering, and our own Head of Delivery about the urgent need to re-focus our activities to secure improvements in certain key areas.
+This document explains the systems which we believe will bring about those improvements.

-## 1.1.
-Scope
+## 1.3.
+Scope of The Way We Work

-- What is in scope for this piece of work
+- What is in scope:
+    - Developer Roles & Responsibilities
+    - Expected behaviours
+    - Explanation of how support will be provided

-- What is not in scope
+- What is not in scope:
+    - TODO

-## 1.2.
-Goals
+## 2. Goals of $THIS

 - What specifically are we trying to achieve here.
-- Ideally these things should be measurable, and we should measure them so that we know if we have been successful.
-- Make sure that we can clearly link each of these goals to the system design, in both directions.

-### 1.2.1 Individual Goals
+### 2.1 Individual Goals

 - Promote a working environment conducive to happiness and good mental health
 - Help them to do their best work